Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 But engines that operate under heavy loads, with high compression or forced induction (turbocharged or supercharged), or mainly in highway traffic need cold-type spark plugs to meet engine demands.
 This helps them dissipate heat faster, preventing overheating and pre-ignition.

-How Car Manufacturers Decide What Spark Plugs to Use
+How Car Manufacturers Decide Which to Use

 Although some confusion remains among car owners about the best spark plugs to use on their vehicles, one fact still remains: Car manufacturers design their engines with certain characteristics, taking into account the efficiency of a particular spark plug for each of their engine model configurations.